-The university operates distance learning programs in the following fields of study; Bachelor of Applied Arts and Sciences - Business Administration, Master of Business Administration, and Master of Education - Sports Wellness and Leadership.
+The university operates distance learning programs in the following fields of study: Master of Business Administration and Master of Education - Sports Wellness and Leadership.
 Various academic programs engage in service learning that includes a public outreach component.
 These are addressed in the learning outcomes of individual programs.